cloudmesh/client/docs/source/man/man.rst

       FORMAT         The format of the output (table, json, yaml) FILENAME       The filename with full path in which the key is located
+      NAME_ON_CLOUD  Typically the name of the keypair on the cloud.

     Options:

        --dir=DIR                     the directory with keys [default: ~/.ssh] --format=FORMAT               the format of the output [default: table] --source=SOURCE               the source for the keys [default: db] --username=USERNAME           the source for the keys [default: none] --name=KEYNAME                The name of a key
        --all                         delete all keys
+       --name_on_cloud=NAME_ON_CLOUD Typically the name of the keypair on the cloud.

     Description: